EPFL-bADAboum/website/index.md

 We then performed a sentiment analysis on those using the library *vader*.

 * * *

-## Is there a correlation between high-profile actors/directors and Oscar wins, regardless of ratings?
-(Q3)

-Do you really need to make a great movie if Leonardo Di Caprio plays in it?
-Or if Quentin Tarantino directed it?
-Let's see if the jury is biased towards some members!

-* * *

 ## Does winning an Oscar lead to a measurable increase in ratings or review counts (i.e., the "Oscar bump")?
 (Q5)